sproutsocial/seeds-packets/packages/seeds-typography/typography/examples.md

 - Sprout Social’s primary font family is Proxima Nova.
 - Bambu’s primary font families are Clean Sanchez (alternate glyphs), Proxima Nova.
 - Native mobile apps utilize the system font families: San Francisco for iOS and Roboto for Android.
-- When limited to system fonts we use Helvetica.
+- When Proxima Nova or Sanchez are unavailable, we attempt to default to [system font families](https://css-tricks.com/snippets/css/system-font-stack/).
+Defaulting to these fonts helps also with emoji rendering.

 {% include_relative example-family.html %}